aminmbare/Computational-intelligence/lab3/README.md

 ## GA

-"INITIAL POPULATION" will be equal to 30.
+`INITIAL POPULATION` will be equal to 30.

 "OFF SPRING" size is set to 3 and "NUMBER OF GENERATION" is equal to 200.